CidVonHighwind/VirtualBoyGo/README.md

-# VirtualBoyGo
+# VirtualBoyQuest
-A Virtual Boy emulator for the Oculus Go and Oculus Quest 1+2 based on the Mednafen Virtual Boy emulator.
+A Virtual Boy emulator for the Oculus Quest based on the Mednafen Virtual Boy emulator.

 The font used in the emulator header is from https://www.planetvb.com/modules/newbb/viewtopic.php?post_id=10801#forumpost10801